SagarMedtiya/Bank-Account-Management/README.md

 # Bank Account Managemen Microservice

-This document outlines the comprehensive testing strategy for the Banking Application built with Java, Quarkus, Apache Camel, and PostgreSQL.
-The application provides core banking functionalities including account management, transactions, and fund transfers.
+A comprehensive banking microservice built with Quarkus Camel (XML-DSL) that provides core banking operations including account management, transactions, and fund transfers using PostgreSQL as the database.
 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: